 The Committee recommendation to Council for this report (as detailed below) was resolved by the Policy Committee at its meeting held on 5 August 2019.

 The Committee recommendation is the same as recommended by City officers.

-MOVED Mayor Jacob, SECONDED Cr Jones that Council ADOPTS the revised Records Management Policy as detailed in Attachment 1 of Report CJ112-08/19.
+That Council ADOPTS the revised Records Management Policy as detailed in Attachment 1 of Report CJ112-08/19.